Ski Patrol (1990 film): Cast

 The film was Lopez's first.
 In an interview quoted by Associated Press, he bemoaned the lack of roles for Hispanics, particularly in sitcoms.

 During filming, Mull was offered the sitcom His & Hers.
-In an interview for the series with Associated Press, he claimed he and Ray Walston were the only actors over 21 working on the movie; Lopez was 28.
+In an interview for the series with Associated Press, he claimed he and Ray Walston were the only actors over 21 working on the movie; although this was not true.

 Production

 Locations included Park City and Snowbird, Utah.

 The inclusion of snowboarding was considered novel at the time, with at least one critic explaining "for the uninitiated," it held "a small place in movie history."

 Marketing

 The film tagline was "A Comedy with Flakes".

 Reception

 Toronto Star critic Peter Goddard said that the film was predictable — "the average age in the crowd is about 19; the average age of the jokes is about 70" — and "pretty lame," but ultimately satisfied the crowd.

 At least in Toronto, the distributor didn't offer an advance screening of the film for critics, and didn't have a press pack about the production.
 This surprised the critic, who compared it to Police Academy, which had grossed $500 million.